Linkawho/legacy/README.md

 A curated directory that helps you discover the Internet.

-The goal is to help the user find something worth clicking by listing some links I (NodeMixaholic) find cool.
+The goal is to help the user find something worth clicking by listing some links I (NodeMixaholic) find cool that are compatible with older computers.

-Like classic Yahoo (back in the "Jerry's Guide to the World Wide Web" days) except for the modern web.
+Like LinkAWho except for classic websites.

 ## IMPORTANT NOTE FOR CONTRIBUTIONS

 If you want to contribute links for review, make an issue!
-I will hopefully get back to you eventually - and, if I find the site cool, I shall add it!
+I will hopefully get back to you eventually - and, if I find the site cool and it's compatible with older computers (as far back as Mac OS 9.2.1/IE5) as well as newer ones (at least enough to get an idea), I shall add it!